 It may be necessary to factor in costs of additional staff or a percentage of a staff member’s time to undertake some or all of these functions.

-Equipment costs: any software and/or hardware you will need to undertake your project’s RDM activities, particularly for enabling data to be shared and preserved more easily.
+Any software and/or hardware you will need to undertake your project’s management activities, particularly for enabling data to be shared and preserved more easily.

 If your project will require more than 1TB of storage contact IT Services (email@example.com) about costing it into your bid.
 They can help you cost any technical or security requirements for your bids.

 Surrey provides long term storage through our repository, retaining the data for a minimum of ten years.
 Some discipline specific repositories charge for hosting data long term.
 Remember to account for any preservation costs before the end of your funding period.
 Consider including the date you intend to deposit your data in your data management plan as soon as you can.